emotion-js/emotion/packages/emotion-primitives/README.md

 yarn add emotion-primitives
 ```

-This package also depends on `react` and `react-primitives` so make sure you've them installed.
+This package also depends on `react`, `react-primitives` and `prop-types` so make sure you've them installed.

 ## Example